 Look for Ingredients like Salicylic Acid

 The salicylic acid in this body oil practically peels back those scaly dead skin cells, and the (completely natural) canary yellow shade of the oil itself applies something like a color filter over legs, making them look brighter and healthier.
-Not only does salicylic acid help exfoliate away dry skin, it will also help prevent any red bumps or ingrown hairs you may get from shaving or other hair removal methods.
+Not only does salicylic acid help exfoliate away dry skin it will also help prevent any red bumps or ingrown hairs you may get from shaving or other hair removal methods.

 If you want to treat yourself, you can also go to the spa for some serious exfoliation.
-Vargas offers a full-body exfoliation (with a massage!) using freshly-grated coconut compresses.
+Vargas offers a full-body exfoliation (with a massage!) using freshly grated coconut compresses.
 Talk about paradise.

-Go for a Rich Lotion
+Go for a Nourishing Lotion